zhongjiedong/Tsukiro/README.md

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 ## In-Game MCM Options
-MCM options have been tweaked specifically for this list, do not modify anything unless you know what you're doing.
+MCM options have been tweaked specifically for this list, do not modify anything unless otherwise specified.

 ## FAQ